|

 Women flock to Eyup Mosque during Ramadan in Turkey

 Yet Ramazan is an extremely pious occasion.
+Mahya, decorative lights that spell out words or pictures, are strung up between the minarets of the mosques.
 Collective prayers called Tarawih, a word that comes from the Arabic meaning to rest and relax, are held each night.
 They take place after Salatu-l-Isha, normally the final prayer of the day.
 Believers gather together in the mosque to listen to verses being recited from the Koran.
 It’s considered a form of Islamic mediation and dates back to the time of the Prophet Muhammed who was believed to have recited the Koran from beginning to end during the month of Ramazan.

 In the past the last ten days of the month was reserved for spiritual retreat.
 Although this doesn’t happen that much anymore because people have jobs, studies and other duties to attend, Kadir Gecesi the Night of Power, is still widely observed.
 Kadir Gecesi always falls in Ramazan and is the night when the Prophet Mohammed is said to have received the first revelation of the Koran from the Angel Gabriel.
 On this occasion mosques like Eyüpsultan Camii are full of people at prayer, because they believe this is the night their appeals will be answered.